-Raising awareness and what to expect
+Raising awareness of menopause, and what to expect

 Ladies, first things first!
 Menopause is neither a disease nor a disorder.
 It is a natural process that all women experience somewhere between the ages of 45 and 55.
 Being aware of what changes our bodies can and will go through and being prepared is the key to effectively managing this change of life.

 Menopause signals the end of menstruation.
 No more menstrual bleeding, closure to our reproductive years and a natural shut down in the production of oestrogen and progesterone, our female hormones.

 Some women only realise they have reached menopause when they have not had any menstrual bleeding for 12 months, whilst others start to notice changes in their monthly cycle.
 Such changes can include lighter bleeding, irregular cycle length, and even unpredictable bleeding flow as hormone levels start to fluctuate.

 The most common symptoms of menopause women experience include the following in various levels of severity: